SammyAbukmeil/next-demo/README.md

   - **SEO/Social Card Previews**: Bots can crawl your initial page load
   - **Streaming**: We can load some components later (for slower requests)

+If you want to use a hook in your component, you need to turn your component in a Client Component by adding React's `"use client"` direction at the top of the file.

 ### Optimised Fonts

 Usually when fetching font files hosted on a server, [Cumulative Layout Shift](https://web.dev/articles/cls) can occur, which is a metric Google uses to evaluate the UX performance of a website.